Skip to main content

 Sir Jim Skea

-IPCC Chair for the Seventh Assessment Cycle & Former Professor of Sustainable Energy at Imperial College London
+IPCC Chair for the Seventh Assessment Cycle & Former Professor of Sustainable Energy, Imperial College London

 Sir Jim Skea was elected IPCC Chair for the Seventh Assessment cycle in July 2023.
 From 2015 to 2023, Jim was Co-chair of Working Group III of the Intergovernmental Panel on Climate